 6 Fun Science Experiments for Kids My kids love to work on science experiments so I’m always on the look out for simple kids science projects that we can do at home, using items we have around the house.
 These science experiments I found look like fun.
 Remember to provide supervision as needed and keep your kids away from harmful chemicals!
 Crystal Geodes

 OneGeology Europe - Client Within the GMES (Global Monitoring for Environment and Security) Service Element (GSE) programme of the European Space Agency, the Terrafirma project is delivering satellite EO based Geohazard Land Motion Services.
 Its aim is to provide essential support in the process of risk assessment and mitigation by using the latest technology to measure terrain motion from satellite radar data.
 The ESA GMES project provides this support to a wide range of entities including: civil protection agencies, disaster management organisations and costal, rail and motorway authorities.
 Using data acquired 800km above the Earth's surface which is interpreted and analysed by expert national geoscience organisations, the project provides a pan-European ground motion hazard information service in each of the 27 states.
 The first Stage (2003-2006) concentrated on the consolidation of a standardised and qualified terrain motion service.
 For more information, please visit the Terrafirma web site

+11 cheap gifts guaranteed to impress science geeks Science comes up with a lot of awesome stuff, and you don't need a Ph.D, a secret lab, or government funding to get your hands on some of the coolest discoveries.
+We've got a list of 11 mostly affordable gifts that are guaranteed to blow your mind, whether or not you're a science geek.
+Click on any image to see it enlarged.
 Children's Object Lesson: The Full Armor of God Object Lessons and children's sermons are a great way to teach children through everyday objects that God is real, alive and ready to help them in their lives.
 We can't expect children to fully understand God's love for them without using objects, concepts or thought processes that are already familiar to them.
 As you prepare to teach a bible talk for children, pray that God will use you to get out his message to the young hearts and mind that he has set before you.

 5 Ways to Create Mapped Stories Creating mapped stories is one of my favorite activities to help history students see the significance of location in historical events.
 Most of the time I have students include dated placemarks on the mapped stories that they build.
 Here are five free tools that students can use to create mapped stories.
 The Google Earth Tour Builder allows students to create Google Earth tours in their web browsers.
 The Tour Builder uses a slide-like format for creating tours.
 50 Really Cool Online Tools for Science Teachers A 21st-century education revolves around the Internet for everything from collaboration, tools, lessons, and even earning degrees online.
 If you are looking for ways to integrate online learning into your science class or science degree programs, then take a look at these cool online tools that are just perfect for both teachers and students.
 Science Tools to Use with Students These tools offer opportunities for learning about climate, cells, the human body, nature, and more.
 ChemiCool.

 Match Stick Rocket Match Stick Rocket SUBJECT: Rocketry TOPIC: Propulsion Infotainment - Entertainment with Knowledge 11 Stunning Wonders of the World Ice In polar and other cold regions there is so beautiful, unusual and you may say, a unique education from ice, snow and water, that the mere sight of them is breathtaking.
 Most of these wonders of nature can visit the only scientists and adventurers of the few that did not stop the significant physical and financial costs.
 Because of its instability and the specific locations of these formations can be seen only at certain times of the year.
 Lego printer This is the home of the "lego felt tip 110".
 A fully working lego printer with driver for Mac OSX.
 Many people have asked for documentation, source code, instructions etc, so here it is.